csmall/rnms/docs/install.rst

 Rosenberg Environment
 ---------------------
-The Rosenberg Environment is made almost the same way and will be located at /usr/local/pythonenv/rnms
+The Rosenberg Environment is made almost the same way and will be located at /usr/local/pythonenv/rnms.
+It is best to install TurboGears first as it pulls in the right sort of dependencies, then install Rosenberg.

 .. code-block:: bash

   $ cd /usr/local/pythonenv
-  $ virtualenv rnms
+  $ virtualenv --no-site-packages rnms
   New python executable in rnms/bin/python
   Installing distribute....................................................
   .........................................................................